Cheung Kong Holdings

 Cheung Kong (Holdings) Limited, is a multinational conglomerate, based in Hong Kong.
 It was one of Hong Kong's leading multi-national conglomerates.
 The company merged with its subsidiary Hutchison Whampoa on 3 June 2015, as part of a major reorganisation, to become part of CK Hutchison Holdings.

-The Chairman of Cheung Kong Holdings was Li Ka Shing (李嘉誠), while his elder son, Victor Li (李澤鉅), was Managing Director and Deputy Chairman.
-Li Ka Shing founded Cheung Kong Industries in 1950s as a plastics manufacturer.
-Under his leadership, the company grew rapidly and eventually evolved into a property investment company.
-"Cheung Kong (Holdings) Limited" was established in 1971.
+The Chairman of Cheung Kong Holdings was Li Ka-shing, while his elder son, Victor Li, was managing director and deputy chairman.
+Li Ka-shing founded Cheung Kong Industries in the 1950s as a plastics manufacturer.
+Eventually the company evolved into a property investment company.
+Cheung Kong (Holdings) Limited was established in 1971.

-The Cheung Kong Group is one of the largest developers of residential, office, retail, industrial and hotel properties in Hong Kong.
-With its history of property development and residential estates, As part of the reorganisation of the group, a new company composed of the group's property assets was spun-off in June 2015 as Cheung Kong Property Holdings.
+The Cheung Kong Group develops residential, office, retail, industrial and hotel properties in Hong Kong, with a history of property development and residential estates.
+As part of a reorganisation, a new company composed of the group's property assets was spun-off in June 2015 as Cheung Kong Property Holdings.

 Component companies

-The market capitalisation of the Cheung Kong Group's Hong Kong listed companies amounted to HK$1,148 billion on 31 January 2015.
-The Group operated in over 50 countries and employs over 240,000 staff worldwide.
+The market capitalisation of the Cheung Kong Group's Hong Kong-listed companies amounted to HK$1,148 billion on 31 January 2015.
+The group operates in over 50 countries and employs over 240,000 staff worldwide.